nahiluhmot/sums_up/README.md

 ## What is a Sum Type?

 Sum types are data structures with multiple variants.
-Ruby does not have sum types, but many concepts in the language (like booleans, integers, errors, etc.) can be described using sum types.
+Ruby does not have sum types, but many concepts in the language (like booleans, integers, errors, state machines, etc.) can be described using sum types.
 Sum types are not limited to those use-cases, however, and are a powerful tool for modeling domain-specific data as well.

-This README will use non-generalized examples of sum types to help build an intuition for when they might be useful.
+This README uses non-generalized examples of sum types to help build an intuition for when they might be useful.
-To learn more about sum types, I recommend watching [Philip Wadler's Category Theory for the Working Hacker](https://www.youtube.com/watch?v=V10hzjgoklA) and checking out [Elm's Custom Types](https://guide.elm-lang.org/types/custom_types.html), [Haskell's Sum Types](https://www.schoolofhaskell.com/school/to-infinity-and-beyond/pick-of-the-week/sum-types), and [Rust's Enums](https://doc.rust-lang.org/book/ch06-01-defining-an-enum.html).
+To learn more about sum types, I recommend watching [Philip Wadler's Category Theory for the Working Hacker](https://www.youtube.com/watch?v=V10hzjgoklA) and checking out [Elm's Custom Types](https://guide.elm-lang.org/types/custom_types.html), [Haskell's Sum Types](https://www.schoolofhaskell.com/school/to-infinity-and-beyond/pick-of-the-week/sum-types), [Rust's Enums](https://doc.rust-lang.org/book/ch06-01-defining-an-enum.html), and the [Wikipedia article on Algebraic data types](https://en.wikipedia.org/wiki/Algebraic_data_type).

 ## Quick Start